-The author writes that the root of the mitzva is to remove both promiscuous behavior and all traces of idolatry from the holy nation.
+The author writes that the root of the mitzvah is to remove both promiscuous behavior and all traces of idolatry from the holy nation.
 He concludes by noting that he found both of these reasons in Maimonides after he had already written them himself.
 Both men understand the dilution of gender boundaries as leading to untethered behavior associated with sexual promiscuity and/or idolatry.

-Sefer HaChinuch further advocates for a society that maintains clear gender separation through distinct external markers in dress that structure the separation.
-This is echoed in the commentary of Abraham Ibn Ezra, although the medieval Biblical commentary does not interpret the mitzva as having idolatrous overtones.
-He writes,
+Sefer HaHinukh further advocates for a society that maintains clear gender separation through distinct external markers in dress that structure the separation.
+This is echoed in the commentary of Abraham Ibn Ezra, although the medieval biblical commentary does not interpret the mitzvah as having idolatrous overtones.
+He writes:

-“The purpose of a woman is to give birth, and if she goes out to war with the men, she will come to promiscuity and the same is the case for …the man.
-The purpose is to prevent smooth faced men from mingling with women and then secretly committing adultery with them.
-And this shows that the custom in Israel, as in most kingdoms, is for the dress of men to not be like the dress of women but a distinction between them.”

 Ibn Ezra reinforces the need for distinction in dress to prevent breaking of boundaries that will lead to adultery.
-In contrast to Maimonides and Sefer HaChinuch who intuited an idolatrous component within the prohibition, Ibn Ezra was concerned only for sexual promiscuity.
-This was particularly with regard to married women, since adultery was one of the gravest indications of a corrupt society.
+In contrast with Maimonides and Sefer HaHinukh who intuited an idolatrous component within the prohibition, Ibn Ezra saw its as concerned only with sexual promiscuity.
+This concern relates specifically to married women, since adultery is one of the gravest indications of a corrupt society.

-While the Rambam, Ibn Ezra and Sefer HaChinuch provided reasons for the mitzva, the Tur and Shulchan Aruch simply codified the law.
+While the Rambam, Ibn Ezra and Sefer HaHinukh provided reasons for the mitzvah, the Tur and Shulhan Arukh simply codified the law.
 In the Tur, it is reduced to a simple sentence.
 “A woman may not wear clothing which local custom deems to be exclusively male nor may she shave her head like a man.”
-He codifies several prohibitions for men regarding beard and hair grooming and dying.
-There is also a prohibition for men to look into a mirror which is condemned unanimously by Tur (and Shulchan Aruch) for being by its very essence a woman’s article and forever prohibited to men unless he is shaving or to check for illness in the eyes, for instance.
+He codifies several prohibitions for men regarding beard and hair grooming and hair-dyeing.
+The Tur (and Shulhan Arukh) also prohibit men to use a mirror unless they are shaving or need to check for illness in their eyes since it is a feminine practice and forever prohibited to men.

-The Shulchan Aruch quoted Maimonides with regard to the relevant laws.
+The Shulhan Arukh quotes Maimonides with regard to the relevant laws.